ucsd-ccbb/VAPr/README.md

 passed to the class VariantParsing.

 ### Data Models
-Intuitively, variant data could be stored in SQL-like databases, since annotation files are usually produced in VCF or CSV formats.
-However, a different approach may be more fruitful.
-As explained on our paper (currently under review), the abundance and diversity of genomic variant data causes SQL schemas to perform poorly for variant storage and querying.
-As it can be the case for many variants, the number of different fields and sub-fields it can have can be over 500, with even more diverse nested sub-fields.
-Creating a pre-defined schema (as required by SQL-like engined) becomes rather
-impossible: representing such variant in a table format would thus result in a highly sparse and inefficient storage.
-Representing instead a variant **atomically**, that is, as a standalone JSON object having no pre-defied schema, it is possible to compress the rich data into a more manageable format.
 A sample entry in the Mongo Database will look like [this](https://github.com/ucsd-ccbb/VAPr/blob/master/sample_variant_document).
 The variety of data that can be retrieved from the sources results from the richness of databases that can be accessed through MyVariant.info.
 However, not every variant will have such data readily available.
-In some cases, the data will be restricted to what can be inferred from the vcf file and the annotation carried out with Annovar.
+In some cases, the data will be restricted to what can be inferred from the vcf file and the annotation carried out with ANNOVAR.
 In that case, the entries that will be found in the document will be the following:

     {
       "_id": ObjectId("5887c6d3bc644e51c028971a"),